atreyasha/spp-explainability/docs/develop.md

         2.  compare confusion matrices between orace and mimic and compute euclidean distances on scores or binary predictions

+    4. Considerations post-explainability

-    4. Look into ATIS/SNIPS dataset as additional data-sets
+        1.  look into ATIS/SNIPS dataset as additional data-sets

             1.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible

             2.  both have some papers which could be cited to add some relevance

+        2.  repeat grid-search with multiple random seeds later when explainability process is clearer -\> possibly with more parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this

-    5. Test workflow for loading pre-computed-patterns to ensure they work without bugs -\> missing load information for self-loops, might bug out for case with no self_loops because of index 1 of `diags` and `bias` being updated which is only present with self_loops, perhaps replace with index of -1
+        3.  test workflow for loading pre-computed-patterns to ensure they work without bugs -\> missing load information for self-loops, might bug out for case with no self_loops because of index 1 of `diags` and `bias` being updated which is only present with self_loops, perhaps replace with index of -1 -\> perhaps can take out numerical epsilon as there are probably some workarounds for this

-    6. Improve cryptic parts of code eg. loading internal model patterns with CW token and numerical epsilon
+        4.  improve cryptic parts of code eg. loading internal model patterns with CW token and numerical epsilon

-    7. Think of ways to use patterns only when there are enough words in front and not to always compute, if this is possible at all
+        5.  think of ways to use patterns only when there are enough words in front and not to always compute, if this is possible at all

 ### Long-term

-1. Performance
+1. Performance and explainability

     1.  create `slurm-s3it` branch later on if it is really necessary